This site requires a more recent version of Adobe Flash Player to function properly.

 Below is a key driver of Coach's value that present opportunities for upside or downside to the current Trefis price estimate for Coach:

-- Total Handbag International Revenues: We currently forecast handbags international revenues to increase from $1,010 million in 2015 to $1,607 million by the end of our forecast period.
-We expect these sales to grow on account of rapid growth in the Chinese and other international markets.
+- Total Handbag International Revenues: We currently forecast handbags international revenues to increase from $938.9 million in 2016 to $1,078.5 million by the end of our forecast period.
+We expect these sales to grow on account of rapid growth in China and other international markets.

 For additional details, select a driver above or select a division from the interactive Trefis split for Coach at the top of the page.